-Initial operations include a pedestrian overhead crossing (PED OC) south of the existing historic station and would provide circulation access from the PED OC only to HSR platforms.
+Initial operations include a pedestrian overhead crossing south of the existing historic station and would provide circulation access from the pedestrian overhead crossing only to HSR platforms.
 Caltrain would continue to use the existing tunnel for access.
-Phasing for Valley-to-Valley service (2029) includes access to and from all Caltrain and HSR platforms.
-At this stage, the existing tunnel would be used only for exiting purposes on HSR platforms.
-At buildout, there would be an additional PED OC north of the historic station with access to all Caltrain and HSR platforms.
+At the initial stage, the existing tunnel would be used only for exiting purposes on HSR platforms.
+At buildout, there would be an additional pedestrian overhead crossing north of the historic station with access to all Caltrain and HSR platforms.
 From the HSR platforms, the existing tunnel would continue to be used only for exiting.